• Skip to primary navigation

 1. Rub the whole duck with the remaining onion mixture.

-2. Place the duck into a prepared oven bag, close and place in the oven for 2 ½ to three hours.
+2. Place duck breast side up into a prepared oven bag, close and place in a preheated oven for 2 ½ to three hours, depending on the oven temperature, or until the internal temperature of the breast meat reaches 155F

 Recipe Expert Tips